Followers

 Advance Guard Again

-Brigadier General Fraser took command of Burgoyne’s advance guard, made up of about 1,200 troops now trained as light infantry.
-The army set out from the mouth of the Richelieu River into Lake Champlain in an array of bateaux and canoes.
-Moving quickly, Fraser’s forces guarded the advance toward the stronghold of Fort Ticonderoga and captured it during a surprise attack as the American defenders retreated into the night.
+Brigadier General Fraser took command of Burgoyne’s advance guard, consisting of about 1,200 troops now trained as light infantry.
+The army launched from the mouth of the Richelieu River into Lake Champlain in an array of bateaux and canoes.
+Moving swiftly, Fraser’s forces protected the advance toward Fort Ticonderoga and captured it during a surprise attack as the American defenders retreated into the night.
 Fraser himself led the troops and raised a British flag.

 Ticonderoga